 Theaters and movie studios are constantly trying to collect data about moviegoers and later analyze this data to improve movies as well as the viewer experience.

 At any given workday, you can have any of these different tasks:

-- Be a mystery shopper; evaluate the entire movie-going experience.
+Evaluate the entire movie-going experience by posing as a movie patron.
 You’ll be asked to report on everything; from the quality of customer service, concessions, and overall upkeep of the theater, to the placement of movie posters, standees, and other promotional or marketing materials.